 Fr.
 John Cousins assumed the leadership of the Curé d’Ars community in 1992.
 Fr.
 Cousins brought the community into the Age of Technology — parish records were organized and computerized.
 The parish center and church were renovated, with the most striking change being that of the exposed, beautiful stain-glassed windows behind the altar.

 When Fr.
 Cousins’ tenure ended in 2000, Curé d’Ars was without a pastor to succeed him.
 Deacon Clarence McDavid became the Parish Administrator for the next three years while Fr.
 Tom Jost, SJ, from St. Ignatius Loyola served as canonical pastor for one year, Fr.
 Paul Milcetich served as Sacramental Minister the following year, succeeded by Fr.
 Simon Kalonga in 2002.
 In 2003, Fr.
 Simon was appointed Pastor and served through 2016.
 After teaching, by example, his parishioners the TRUE meaning of “Curé” in the parish name, Fr.
 Simon was assigned to St. Joseph’s parish in Ft.
 Collins, CO.
 As with all previous pastors, Curé d’Ars is richer for the pastorate of this son of the Democratic Republic of the Congo.
 Fr.
-Faustinus Anyamele began his service as Pastor in January of 2017.
+Faustinus Anyamele began his service as Pastor in January of 2017 until September 2018.

 The parish experienced further capital improvement in October 2004 when the parking lot was redesigned and extended to accommodate the then 453 families.
 In December 2004, a new parish center, located just west of the church on Martin Luther King Boulevard was completed and occupied.
 Dedicated on January 23, 2005, the center consists of office space, a library, kitchen and a multi-purpose room.
 The relocation of the parish center from 3050 Dahlia opened a permanent home for the current and future pastors serving the community.